 The Alliance’s Action Steps are designed to assist organizations with implementing practical strategies and policies related to diversity and flexibility.
 Members can access full versions of all of the Alliance’s Action Steps in the Member Resource Center.

 To read this entire Action Step become a member of the Diversity & Flexibility Alliance.
-To learn more about how your organization can demonstrate its commitment to diversity, equity and inclusion, schedule a call with Manar Morales today.
+To further discuss ways to offer holistic flexible working options to all employees, contact Manar Morales

 The Alliance’s Action Steps are designed to assist organizations with implementing practical strategies and policies related to diversity and flexibility.
 Members can access full versions of all of the Alliance’s Action Steps in the Member Resource Center.